sxan-experience/sxan-landing/whitepaper.md

 ### _Inflation rules_

-### How does a coins programmatically inflate, deflate, or stabilize against a volatile market?
+### How does a coin programmatically inflate, deflate, or stabilize against a volatile market?

 ### _Token sale_